qode4you/TekTopiaPlus/README.md

 ## ✨ New Features

 - Villager stone resource usage
+- Monster hostility behavior is now configurable, with a hardcore mode option for total survival
-- Enhanced compatibility with third-party food mods via reworked food registration logic
+- Added enhanced compatibility for third-party food mods via reworked registration logic
-- Refactored and cleaned open-source code (removed unnecessary files) *(50% done)*
+- Refactored and cleaned the open-source codebase for improved performance and stability (50% done)

 ---